gianellabejar/gianellabejar/README.md

 # Gianella Bejar
 _fan of problem solving and all social justice_

+NOTE: PAGE IS A WORK IN PROGRESS.
+Please check again soon for new updates and projects.

 Get to know me **quick** in Python!
 ```
 interests = [reading, math, puzzles, leading teams, mental health] # And coding of course!